$43.99 $53.99 Buy It Now

 I recommend using a clean, damp cloth to gently wipe the area where the solvent was applied.
 Make sure to use plain water, as it helps in diluting any remaining residues.
 Rinse the cloth thoroughly before each wipe to avoid spreading the substance further.

-See also How to remove wood smell from new furniture
+See also How to clean wood patio furniture

 After rinsing, use a separate dry cloth to absorb excess moisture.
 Pat the surface instead of rubbing, as this prevents additional damage.
 Ensure not to leave any damp spots, as moisture can lead to warping or staining over time.